jeremyash13/Obsidian_Vault/App Blocker/Features.md

 #### Licensing:
 - $34.99 for a single lifetime license,  +$9.99 to extend the license to each additional device.
-- app will run a separate service for monitoring license status (that way if the user attempts to block internet traffic to/from the app, the licensing can still be validated)
+- app will run a separate service for monitoring license status (that way if the user attempts to block internet traffic to/from the app, the licensing can still be validated).
 - upon purchase, will be granted a serial # to enter into the software
 - licensing can be managed through website (adding new licenses, activating/deactivating serials tied to devices)